sudarshan972003/AcademyTrack/README.md

-# AcademyTrack-with-REST-Framework ( Student Management System with REST Framework )
+# AcademyTrack: Student Management & API Integration

 AcademyTrack is a web application designed to empower class incharges for seamless student management.
 It provides features for adding, updating, deleting, and viewing student records, along with a user-friendly interface for navigation.
 It also displays location and weather information for logged-in users and a random motivational quote fetched from a custom API built using REST Framework.